/

 2. Exposure of Banking & Financial Credentials

-Even if a banking site uses HTTPS, your DNS queries (the "requests" to find the bank's server) are often visible to the network owner.
+Even if a banking site uses HTTPS, your DNS queries can be visible on some networks - unless your device/browser is using encrypted DNS (DoH/DoT) or your VPN is securely handling DNS.
 A sophisticated attacker can perform a DNS hijack, redirecting your browser to a perfect clone of your bank's login page.

 3. Identity Theft via Metadata Leaks

 It isn't just your passwords.
-Every time you browse without protection, you leak metadata: your OS version, your exact location (via IP), and your device ID.
+Every time you browse without protection, you leak metadata: your OS version, your approximate location (based on IP) plus device/browser fingerprinting signals (OS/browser version, fonts, screen size, etc.).
 This data is the "DNA" used by identity thieves to build a profile for social engineering attacks.

 4. Government Surveillance and Data Retention